 • Lingering Finish: Ends with a blend of dark fruit and subtle mineral hints, showing off the high-altitude sites’ freshness.

-From an investment standpoint, this is one of Argentina’s most recognizable Malbec labels and has an extensive auction track record.
-The 2010 vintage, initially priced around $65, now trades at $200–$240, delivering a 3.5x return over roughly 15 years.
+From an investment standpoint, this is one of Argentina’s most recognizable Malbec labels and carries an extensive auction track record.
+The 2010 vintage, initially priced around $65, now trades at $200 to $240, delivering a 3.5x return over roughly 15 years.

-Even more recent vintages, like 2015 and 2017, have appreciated by 40–60% since their release due to limited allocations and strong global demand.
+Even more recent vintages, like 2015 and 2017, have appreciated by 40 to 60% since their release, driven by limited allocations and strong global demand.

-Its optimal drinking window typically runs 10–18 years, offering investors a generous holding period to time the market.
-With continued international interest in flagship Mendoza wines, most analysts project this wine to maintain annual growth rates of 8–10% over at least the next three to five years.
+The optimal drinking window typically runs 10 to 18 years, giving you a generous holding period to time your exit.
+With continued international interest in flagship Mendoza wines, most analysts project this label to maintain annual growth rates of 8 to 10% over at least the next three to five years.

 Catena Zapata Malbec Argentino, Mendoza, Argentina